dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 well to the test data can be hard to predict.

 # Related Work

+\todo{mention the tigges paper on circuits across scale, the feng and steinhardt papers, etc}

 As previously discussed, [“Representation Engineering: A Top-Down Approach to AI Transparency”](https://arxiv.org/abs/2310.01405) by